 Europe had been at peace for many years by the spring of 1914.
-There had not been a multinational war since Napoleon's defeat 99 years earlier.
+There had not been a multinational war since Napoleon’s defeat 99 years earlier.
 Germany, France, and Russia fought minor wars, but they were of little consequence.
-Ethnic minorities chafed in Austria-Hungary, the final remnant of the Holy Roman Empire, but it was reasonable in 1914 to assume that Europe would remain peaceful for many years.
-That assumption would prove to be false.
+Ethnic minorities chafed in Austria-Hungary, the final remnant of the Holy Roman Empire, but in 1914, it was reasonable to assume that Europe would remain at peace for many years.
+That assumption would turn out to be false.

-Europe in 1914 is often compared to a powder keg: safe and secure until a fuse is lit.
-That summer, a minor event lit a fuse that exploded across the entire continent.
-The result was known as "the Great War," the most destructive conflict then known to humankind.
+Europe in 1914 has often been compared to a powder keg: safe and secure until a fuse is lit.
+That summer, the assassination of an Austrian noble resulted in “the Great War,” the most destructive conflict then known to humankind.

 Archduke Franz Ferdinand (1863 – 1914) was heir apparent to the Austro-Hungarian throne.
 His assassination in Sarajevo precipitated World War I.

 This illustration of Gavrilo Princip shooting Archduke Franz Ferdinand and Duchess Sophie by Achille Beltrame appeared in the Italian newspaper Domenica del Corriere.

 Gavrilo Princip (1894 – 1918) was a nineteen year old Bosnian Serb who assassinated Archduke Franz Ferdinand of Austria and his wife, Sophie in Sarajevo in 1914.
 Princip was twenty-seven days too young to be executed for his crime.
 He died in prison three years later.